Namaste from a very relaxed DFB team in Disney’s Animal Kingdom!

 There is a Pomegranate Foccacia bread, which happens to be Tiffins Signature recipe.
 This bread is nice and moist, with a slight hint of sweetness from the pomegranate.

-The second bread option is a crispy piece of baked pita, which reminds us of a tortilla chip.
-It doesn’t have much flavor, but it’s got a nice crunch and is a perfect blank canvas for the dips.
+The second bread option is crispy Papadams.
+These Indian flatbreads are made from lentil flour, which doesn’t have a ton of flavor on its own, but it’s got a nice crunch and is a perfect blank canvas for the dips.

 And lastly, a veggie pita bread which was soft in texture.
 It’s nice and soft, but still sturdy enough to load dip onto.
 We really enjoyed the hint of garlic and subtle pepper flavor throughout.